 Example: Johnathan has a work injury to his knee.
 He is on Medicare.

 His doctor says he may need arthroscopic surgery, physical therapy, and medication for his knee.

-The insurance company has an MSA company prepare a report of Johnathan’s future medical care.
+The insurance company has an MSA company prepare a report of Johnathan’s future medical care and related medical expenses.

 $7,500 for one knee surgery